What Happens to Savings Bonds When the Owner Dies?

 What happens to a savings bond following the passing of its owner depends on how they were held and if a beneficiary was named.
 Typically, bonds become a part of the owner’s estate and are distributed according to their last will and testament.
 Probate can be avoided if there is a designated beneficiary or a surviving co-owner.

-It is crucial to speak to an estate planning professional with Brady, McFarland & Lord, LLC, about the tax implications of owning and cashing in savings bonds.
+It is crucial to speak to an estate planning professional with Colorado Estate Planning Law Center, about the tax implications of owning and cashing in savings bonds.
 This will ensure that the money is protected and can be of the most use to the person or people the owner intends for it to serve.